Archello Awards 2025: Open for Entries! Submit your best projects now.

 ISPLORA is the online e-learning platform for professional development, approved by the Italian National Council of Architects (CNAPPC) and the American Institute of Architects (AIA).
 ISPLORA offers cinematic-quality films about an hour long, which allow you to immerse yourself in the design and construction process of the buildings, and live-streams where you can interact with the architecture firms and the protagonists of the movies themselves.
 ISPLORA is also a magazine, a place to find information useful for your profession, a look at the territory and innovation, a reference for all events connected to architecture.

-Share or Add ENGIE HEADQUARTERS to your Collections
+Share or Add Engie Headquarters to your Collections